Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Numerical exploration of different scenarios

 Let us now consider the scenario where the graph exhibits a chain structure.
-This type of structure occurs, for example, when the orchards, or plots, are next to each other.
+This type of structure occurs when the orchards, or plots, are next to each other.
 In such cases, it is likely that insects will migrate from one orchard to another sequentially, without skipping any.

 The optimal combinations are shown in \Cref{T5_opt}, page \pageref{T5_opt}.
-In particular, when sterile insects can be released in only one patch, the optimal one is Patch $4$, requiring the daily release of $8408$ individuals.
-This is $2.86$ times more sterile insects to release than in Configuration $1$: see \Cref{T1_opti1}, page \pageref{T1_opti1}.
-This shows the importance of the network in the optimal size of the releases.
+In particular, when sterile insects can be released in only one patch, the optimal one is the same as in Configuration 1 (Patch $4$), and requires a daily release of $11\,847$ individuals.
+This is $2.78$ times more sterile insects to release than in Configuration $1$: see \Cref{T1_opti1}, page \pageref{T1_opti1}.
+This shows the importance of the network structure in the optimal size of the releases.

-When mass trapping is applied in the remaining patches, $70891$ sterile insects per day are required, which is almost $6.48$ times more than in Configuration $1$.
-Despite the fact that the gain in time is substantial (compare Fig.~\ref{F15}(a) and Fig.~\ref{F16}(a) page \pageref{F16}), the SIT treatment is impossible in practice.
-Moreover, a comparison between Fig.~\ref{F15}(b) and Fig.~\ref{F16}(b), page \pageref{F15}, shows that mass trapping leads to a substantial increase in the total number of sterile insects released for the entire duration of the intervention.
+When MT is applied in the remaining patches, $24\,026$ sterile insects per day are required, which is $3.59$ times more than in Configuration~$1$.
+Thus, the simultaneous use of MT and SIT may render the elimination of the wild population impossible in practice if the daily production of sterile insects is insufficient.

-When $\mathcal{C}^s = \{2,4,6\}$ with mass trapping in the remaining patches, the daily release rate remains reasonable, and its increase is offset by a substantial reduction of the intervention time (compare Fig.\ref{F18}(a) and Fig.~\ref{F17}(a) page \pageref{F18}), leading to a reduction in the total number of sterile insects required (see Fig.\ref{F18}(b) vs Fig.~\ref{F17}(b), page \pageref{F18}).

-The release strategies when sterile insects cannot be released in patches $\{3,4,5\}$ are presented in \Cref{T5_opt_2}, page \pageref{T5_opt_2}.
-Notably, when sterile insects are released in only one patch, then only patch $2$ or patch $6$ is optimal, but the daily release rate is extremely high ($65 686$ individuals), which is impossible in practice.
-When mass trapping is applied in the remaining patches, the release rate rises to the unrealistic value of $296 261$ individuals per day.
+The release strategies when sterile insects cannot be released in Patches $\{3,4,5\}$ are presented in \Cref{T5_opt_2}, page \pageref{T5_opt_2}.
+Notably, when sterile insects are released in only one patch, then Patch $2$ or Patch $6$ is optimal, but the daily release rate is extremely high compared with the unconstrained scenario ($88\,835$ vs $11\,847$ individuals), which may be impossible in practice.
+When MT is applied in the remaining patches, the release rate rises to the value of $148\,577$ individuals per day, which is substantially larger.
+This example highlights the important additional production cost that may be induced by the unavailability of some patches.